fufuok/utils/DOC.md

 func (x *Bool) CompareAndSwap(old, new bool) (swapped bool)
 ```

-CompareAndSwap executes the compare\-and\-swap operation for the boolean value x\.
+CompareAndSwap executes the compare\-and\-swap operation for the boolean value x.

 ### func \(\*Bool\) Load